In 2015, the Oregon Legislative Assembly enacted legislation, which created the Oregon Retirement Savings Board. House Bill 2960

 Appointed by Governor

 Mr. Brewington is an executive council member and volunteer for AARP Oregon.
 Before he joined AARP as a volunteer, he was a senior executive at IBM and senior vice president of KinderCare.
-He now works part-time as an adjunct business professor at Marylhurst University in the MBA program.
+His previous Oregon board experiences include the Oregon Red Cross and board chair of Metropolitan Family Service.
+He also served as adjunct business faculty at Marylhurst University.

 Appointed by Governor